Sunday 2 March 1941

 |An early Grumman F4F Wildcat undergoing tests at NACA Langley, March 1941.
 NACA is the National Advisory Committee for Aeronautics, the predecessor of NASA.|

 BOAC has begun covert air flights during the night between Scotland and Stockholm, virtually passing over Luftwaffe airfields.
 Lufthansa, of course, also maintains regular passenger flights, but they don't go quite so close to enemy fighters.
-The flights enable a trickle of trade past the German blockade in the Baltic, and also provides a rare source of British input (documents, passengers, special equipment) to isolated Sweden.
-Sweden happens to be a major producer of ball bearings, and supplies both sides with them throughout the conflict.
+The flights enable a trickle of trade past the German blockade in the Baltic and also provide a rare source of British input (documents, passengers, special equipment) to isolated Sweden.
+Sweden happens to be a major producer of ball bearings and supplies both sides with them throughout the conflict.

 Battle of the Atlantic: The Germans are busy repairing heavy cruiser Admiral Hipper at Brest.
 Upon arriving at the harbor, the Hipper struck underseas objects, requiring repairs before she can depart.
 Brest is too close to England, making Hipper an easy (and frequent) target of RAF attacks.
 Thus, the Kriegsmarine high command - Admiral Raeder - is drawing the conclusion that Hipper should be brought back to Germany, where it can be better protected and refitted.
 However, that is no easy matter, because the British are sure to be keeping a close eye on the short route via the English Channel.
 The only other route is to loop widely around the British Isles through the Faeroes Gap or the Denmark Strait.
 By choosing one of the latter routes, the voyage will be several times lengthier than it otherwise would be.

 U-147 (Kptlt.
 Reinhard Hardegen), on its first patrol out of Bergen, spots a straggler from HX-109 about 133 km north/northwest of Ness in the Outer Hebrides (280 km northwest of Loch Ewe).
-Hardegan torpedoes and sinks 4811 ton Norwegian freighter Augvald.
+Hardegan torpedoes and sinks 4811-ton Norwegian freighter Augvald.
 This is the U-boat's first victory.
-There is only one survivor and 29 deaths - it is difficult to last for long in the frigid waves even if you make it to a lifeboat.
+There are only one survivor and 29 deaths - it is difficult to last for long in the frigid waves even if you make it to a lifeboat.

 |Memorial to two of the victims on freighter Castlehill at Tower Hill.|